A Classy Black and White Victorian Armoire. Yes, I painted it. Yes, I painted over that gorgeous wood.

 You can never go wrong with a classic black and white design!
-You will see this armoire in the near future….. with embellishments…… that will play beautifully off of this finish.
-But for now we are going to drool over this interim look that we see here….. and I'll tell you exactly how I did it!
+You can see this armoire, with embellishments, that will play beautifully off of this finish.
+But for now we are going to drool over this interim look that we see here and I'll tell you exactly how I did it!

 I began by painting with Caviar black on the areas I knew would be black ONLY!
 You don't need to worry about bleed through with darker paints..... such as black, navy, dark purple, deep reds etc. This saves having to prime these areas.

-I used the roller brush method to apply two coats of BOSS primer in gray to all areas that would have be white.
-The residue removed while cleaning make it evident that I would experience bleed-through when painting…. especially with as much white as I planned to use.
-So….. always better to be safe than sorry.
+I used the roller brush method to apply two coats of BOSS primer in gray to all areas that would have to be white.
+The residue removed while cleaning make it evident that I would experience bleed-through when painting - especially with as much white as I planned to use.
+So, always better to be safe than sorry.

 And that is it...... for now!!!
 I pushed her against the wall and added a bit of greenery and a ginormous black and white bauble..... and she is photo ready!
-I did not top coat her yet.... and I will now take her design a step further….. and share with you soon!
+I did not top coat her yet.... and I will now take her design a step further..... see that HERE!
 But for now I felt her beauty was worth being shared even at this stage!

 This piece will be available and listed in my shop section later if you are interested.
-Prices listed include shipping cost….. if you'd prefer to do a local pick up…. please email me for a discounted price. (other finished views)
+Prices listed include shipping cost.
+If you'd prefer to do a local pick up, please email me for a discounted price.